 Liqueurs can enhance the flavor in a mixed drink or take away from the sometimes strong alcohol taste hard liquors add to cocktails.
-Since liqueurs contain sweeteners already, lower the amount of simple syrup or sugar you’re using in a recipe to maintain a balance.
+Since liqueurs already contain sweeteners, lower the amount of simple syrup or sugar used in a recipe to maintain a balance.
 Recipes often account for this adjustment, but if you are playing around with your home bartending, it is something to keep in mind.

 You may also see the term “cordial” in cocktail recipes.
 Cordials are generally the same as liqueurs, being a sweetened spirit.
 Sometimes, cordials are even sweeter and used in dessert drinks, and sometimes they contain no alcohol.
 No matter what you call them, liqueurs make a great addition to your at-home bar and homemade cocktails.